run-house/runhouse/README.md

 ## 👵 Welcome Home!
 PyTorch lets you send a model or tensor `.to(device)`, so why can't you do `my_fn.to('a_gcp_a100')` or `my_table.to('parquet_in_s3')`?
-Runhouse allows just that: function code and data to any of your compute or data infra (with your own cloud creds), all in Python, and continue to use them eagerly exactly as they were.
+Runhouse allows just that: send code and data to any of your compute or data infra (with your own cloud creds), all in Python, and continue to use them eagerly exactly as they were.